 Here are seven that make a case to be called the best college baseball state.

 Editor's Note: The numbers are reflected only by current Division I baseball programs.
 They do not reflect former Division I schools or programs which have been cut.
 This story was last updated on June 15, 2019.

 Other programs to win the CWS include California, Cal State Fullerton, Pepperdine, Stanford, Fresno State and UCLA.

-Florida (54 CWS appearances, 4 titles, 7 runner-ups)The Sunshine State's big three have combined for 54 trips to the CWS with Miami earning 24 bids, Florida State, 21 and Florida, nine.
+The Sunshine State's big three have combined for 60 trips to the CWS with Miami earning 25 bids, Florida State 23 and Florida 12.
 The 1996 and 1998 CWS mark the only two times all three traveled to Omaha in the postseason.

-Louisiana (21 CWS appearances, 6 titles)LSU officially put the state of Louisiana on the college baseball map with its first-ever national championship in 1991.
+Louisiana (22 CWS appearances, 6 titles, 1 runner-up)LSU officially put the state of Louisiana on the college baseball map with its first-ever national championship in 1991.
 In fact, all six titles for the state have come from the Bayou Bengals.
 The 1991 LSU team started a dominating decade for the Tigers as they won four titles in the 1990s and another in 2000, all under the legendary Skip Bertman.

-Oklahoma (29 CWS appearances, 3 titles, 5 runner-ups)As with the case of Arizona, the Sooners and Cowboys are current representatives for the state of Oklahoma.
-Tulsa did make a pair of CWS appearances in 1969 and 1971 but the program has since been cut.
+Oklahoma (30 CWS appearances, 3 titles, 5 runner-ups)Oklahoma and Oklahoma State are the lone representatives from the state of Oklahoma.
+Tulsa did make a pair of CWS appearances in 1969 and 1971, but the program has since been cut.